My Son Sanctuary

 Location & History

-My Son Sanctuary is located in My Son village, Duy Tan commune, Duy Xuyen district, 30km west of Tra Kieu (the ancient capital of Cham people) and 69km south-west of Da Nang city.
+My Son Sanctuary is situated in My Son village, Duy Tan commune, Duy Xuyen district, approximately 30 km west of Tra Kieu, the ancient capital of the Cham civilization, and about 69 km south-west of Da Nang city in Vietnam.

 Photo befreetour.com

-My Son consists of 70 architectural works ranging from small to great size.
-It used to be holly land of Cham people from the 4th to 13th century.
-In the 4th century, in the King Bhadravarman’s time, after the construction of Tra Kieu, the religious center of Cham kingdom was set in My Son to welcome royal members, aristocrats and host important religious rituals.
-Continually developing through nearly nine centuries, My Son witnessed the glorious, prosperous as well as declining time of Champa kingdom.
+My Son consists of around 70 architectural structures, varying from small shrines to grand temples.
+It served as the sacred land of the Cham people from the 4th to the 13th century.
+In the 4th century, during the reign of King Bhadravarman, after the establishment of Tra Kieu, My Son became the religious center of the Cham kingdom, attracting royal members and aristocrats to conduct significant religious ceremonies.
+Over nearly nine centuries, My Son witnessed both the prosperity and decline of the Champa kingdom.

 Photo by @chiiiko_travel